-Staff have reviewed the Handbook and compared its contents to the operations of the PTC.
-Table 1, below, presents the differences between the Handbook and PTC current procedural practices.
+Staff have reviewed the Handbook and compared its contents to the operations of the ARB.
+Table 1, below, presents the differences between the Handbook and ARB current procedural practices.
 Table 1 also recommends adjustments to implement the Handbook's direction.

-Table 1: Handbook Versus PTC Procedures & Practices Handbook Current PTC Practice Adjustment Recommended Verbatim minutes are Minutes are verbatim.
-Direct transcriptionist to discouraged. provide action summary minutes An attendance report will be Current practice is to provide Staff will submit a yearly submitted to Council every attendance report at time of attendance report to Council year. re-appointment consideration.
-Boards and Commissions Typically, an annual retreat; PTC to submit a yearly work need to submit a yearly work but no work plan submitted to plan for Council approval. plan for Council approval.
-Council.
-Staff Liaison will adjourn the Not specified how long the Staff Liaison will adjourn the meeting if there is a lack of Commission should wait for meeting if there is a lack of quorum 15 minutes after start quorum prior to quorum 15 minutes after start time. commencement of a meeting time.
-Terms to commence on Terms commence on Council to make legislative November 1.
-December 16. change to Palo Alto Municipal Code Chapters 2.16 and 2.20.
-Members are eligible to serve No term limit Council to make legislative two successive full terms on change to Palo Alto Municipal the same board or Code Chapter 2.16 and 2.20. commission (partial terms of two years or less do not count towards limit).
-Members are ineligible to be reappointed to the same board or commission for two years after expiration of the second successive full term.
-Letters of resignation must be Not specified Future resignations shall be testimony may reach a different conclusion from that presented in this report and may choose to take an alternative action from the recommended action.
+Table 1: Handbook v Current ARB Bylaws and Practices Handbook Current ARB Practice Adjustment Recommended Verbatim minutes are discouraged.
+Minutes are verbatim.
+Direct transcriptionist to provide action summary minutes.
+An attendance report will be submitted to Council every year.
+Current practice is to provide attendance report at time of re-appointment consideration.
+Staff will submit a yearly attendance report to Council.
+Boards and Commissions need to submit an annual work plan for Council approval.
+Typically, an annual report; but no work plan submitted to Council.
+ARB to submit an annual work plan for Council approval.
+Staff liaison will adjourn the meeting if there is a lack of quorum 15 minutes after start time.
+Not specified how long the ARB should wait for quorum prior to commencement of a meeting.
+Staff liaison will adjourn the meeting if there is a lack of quorum 15 minutes after start time.
+Terms to begin on November 1.
+Terms begin on December 16.
+Council to make legislative change to Palo Alto Municipal Code Chapters 2.16 and 2.21.
+Members are eligible to serve three successive full terms on the ARB (partial terms of two years or less do not count towards limit).
+Members are ineligible to be reappointed to the same board or commission for two years after expiration of the third successive full term.
+No term limit.
+Council to make legislative change to Palo Alto Municipal Code Chapters 2.16 and 2.21.
+Letters of resignation must be addressed to City Council and submitted to staff liaison and City Clerk.
+Not specified.
+Future resignations shall be addressed to City Council and submitted to Staff Liaison and City Clerk.
+Chair election will occur at the beginning of the year.
+ARB Bylaws call for elections in October.
+Modify ARB Bylaws to have elections at the beginning of the year.
+Mandatory training shall be Department staff provide Training was provided to ARB provided to all board orientation for new ARB members on March 24, 2021. members through a members.
+The proposed Chair and Vice Chair training collaboration between the training will be in addition to was provided on March 31, Offices of the City Attorney, the department training.
+2021.
+The video will be made City Clerk, and City Manager. available to ARB members.

-addressed to City Council and addressed to City Council and submitted to Staff Liaison and submitted to Staff Liaison and City Clerk.
-City Clerk Mandatory training shall be Department staff provide Training was provided to provided to all board and orientation for new PTC Commissioners on March 24, commission members members.
-The proposed 2021.
-Chair and Vice Chair through a collaboration training will be in addition to training was provided between the Offices of the the department training.
-March 31, 2021.
-The video City Attorney, City Clerk, and will be made available to City Manager.
-Commissioners.
-Meeting procedure should PTC Procedural Rules differ in Staff will prepare changes to follow the City Council's Rules some respects from Council PTC Procedural Rules of Order Rules (e.g. no substitute conform with Council Rules of motions permitted).
-Order.
+It is recommended the ARB direct the staff liaison return later this year to modify the ARB Bylaws so elections take place at the beginning of each year, starting January 2022.
+For reference, the current Chair and Vice Chair elections were postponed from October to December 2020 for a variety of reasons, so their terms started January 2021.

-All Commissioners are required to sign a yearly statement confirming that they have read the handbook and will follow its guidelines.
+Lastly, all ARB members are required to sign a yearly statement confirming that they have read the handbook and will follow its guidelines.
 Staff will coordinate the signed statement via DocuSign.